Qumulo/docs/qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.md

 You must first add the account as a Qumulo Alerts user, create a NotifyGroup and configure its notifications, and then add the user to the NotifyGroup.

-{% include note.html content="If you associate the user with a role, the user can also use the `alerts` CLI to run administrative commands." %}

 ## To Add an Administrative Account as a Qumulo Alerts User
 Use the `./alerts user_add` command and specify the administrator's full name, username, password, email address, language, and time zone.
 For example: